BRING AUDIO FROM ANOTHER APP INTO FARPLAY

 If you’re using an audio interface, you can check its manual/website to see whether it has built-in loopback functionality.

-Use a mixer
+Use an external mixer

 1. Connect an audio cable from your computer to a mixer.